nushell/nushell.github.io/book/commands/do.md

  -  `block`: the block to run
  -  `...rest`: the parameter(s) for the block
- -  `--ignore-errors`: ignore errors as the block runs
+ -  `--ignore-errors`: ignore shell errors as the block runs
  -  `--capture-errors`: capture errors as the block runs and return it

 ## Examples